 - Will your mortgage payment be less that 30% of your after-tax pay?
 You don’t want to be house poor.
 So, for example, if your after-tax pay is $6,000 per month, I recommend that your mortgage payment should not be any greater than $1,800 ($6,000 x .30).

 - Do you have at least 20% for a down payment?
 Private mortgage insurance (PMI) is wasted money.
 PMI cost you between .3% and 1.5% of your original loan balance every year.
 Lenders charge it because you are viewed as a risky borrower.
 Let that thought sink in.
+You can get some cash from selling unwanted property if you work with one of those companies that buy houses in San Antonio, TX.

 So that is the “When.”
 But what about the “Why?”
 There are a few good reasons why you would buy a house, but the one that is most important often gets left out.